Fanny Valette

 Fanny Valette (born 4 July 1986) is a French actress.

 In January 2011 she parodied herself in the video to Max Boublil's comic song J'aime les moches ("I like ugly girls").

 Life and career

 Valette started her career in an episode of L'instit.
-In 2005, she was critically praised for her role in Little Jerusalem, for which she won the Lumières Award for Most Promising Actress.
+In 2005, she was critically praised for her role in Little Jerusalem, for which she won the Lumière Award for Most Promising Actress.